ba-st/Superluminal/docs/README.md

 - [API Clients](reference/API-Client.md)
 - [Service Discovery](reference/Service-Discovery.md)

+To correctly run some of the tests from within the Pharo image, you will need to run local containers of [httpbin](http://httpbin.org/) and [memcached](https://memcached.org/), which can be achieved by executing:
+`docker run -d -p 127.0.0.1:80:80 fortizpenaloza/httpbin`
+and
+`docker run -d -p 127.0.0.1:11211:11211 memcached:1.6.7-alpine`
+respectively.

 ---

 To use the project as a dependency of your project, take a look at: